 "Who will pay for my car accident in New Mexico?"

 Car accidents in New Mexico can be very expensive.
-Depending on the severity of the damage to your vehicle and your injuries, your motor vehicle accident could cost you hundreds of thousands or millions of dollars.
+Depending on the severity of the damage to your car and your injuries, your car accident could cost you hundreds of thousands or millions of dollars.

 And if you don't take decisive legal action as soon as possible after your crash, you might end up having to pay for your accident out of your own pocket - even if another driver clearly caused your crash.